From good to bad (playtest)

-Hopefully the feedback you get from a variety of sources will help you continue to tweak and improve your game further.
-Just make sure to continue to stick with your vision for what your games is about and the audience it is meant for.
+Hopefully, getting feedback from a variety of sources will help you continue to tweak and improve your game further.
+Just make sure to continue to stick with your vision for what your game is about and the audience it is meant for.

 While this other concept could end up being a great game, it’s not your game.
 At least not the game you’re currently working on.